Marissapy/marissapy.github.io/_pages/about.md

   - /about.html
 ---

-# Introduction
+## Introduction

-I am **Yan Pan (潘彦)**, an undergraduate student in Clinical Medicine at the **University of Electronic Science and Technology of China (UESTC)**.
-Since 2022, I have been  engaged in scientific research at the university's **Center for Aging Research**, where I integrate both experimental and computational approaches to explore the biology of aging.
+I am **Yan Pan (潘彦)**, an undergraduate student majoring in Clinical Medicine at the** University of Electronic Science and Technology of China (UESTC)**.
+Since 2022, I have been involved in research at the university’s **Center for Aging Research**, where I combine experimental and computational methods to study the biology of aging.

 ## Research Focus

-### Aging and *C. elegans* as a Model Organism
+### Aging and *C. elegans*

-My primary research interest lies in **aging medicine**, with a specific focus on the nematode **_Caenorhabditis elegans_**.
-This model organism offers unique advantages for aging studies due to its short lifespan and well-characterized biology.
-One of my work aims to identify **natural compounds that can extend lifespan** in _C. elegans_ using high-throughput screening and computational prediction techniques.
+My primary research interest lies in aging medicine, particularly in identifying compounds that influence healthspan and lifespan in model systems.
+I am interested in applying computational biology approaches to explore which natural or synthetic compounds may be beneficial or harmful to biological systems.
+While I have worked extensively with Caenorhabditis elegans, I view it as one of several useful model organisms—including cultured cells and other systems—for understanding the biological effects of candidate compounds.
+Beyond phenotypic screening, I am also interested in uncovering the underlying molecular mechanisms that mediate these effects.

 ## Skills

-Recognizing the interdisciplinary nature of aging biology, I split my time evenly between **wet-lab** and **dry-lab** work:
+My research balances work in both the wet and dry lab:

-- **Wet lab (50%)**: Includes culturing _C. elegans_, performing cellular and molecular biology experiments, and developing high-throughput experimental pipelines for compound screening.
+- **Wet lab (50%)**: Includes culturing C. elegans and mammalian cells, performing cellular and molecular biology experiments, and developing high-throughput pipelines for compound screening.
 - **Dry lab (50%)**: Focuses on **machine learning modeling**, **multi-omics data analysis**, **molecular dynamics simulations**, and **virtual screening** of bioactive molecules.

 ## Broader Research Experience

 Throughout my undergraduate studies, I have conducted research internships at several prestigious institutions, including:
 - **Beijing Center for Disease Control and Prevention**
 - **Peking Union Medical College (Chinese Academy of Medical Sciences)**
 - **West China School of Medicine, Sichuan University**
-- **BGI Research Institute**

-My projects in these institutions covered a diverse range of topics, such as:
+These experiences allowed me to explore diverse topics, such as:

 - **Large-scale virtual screening** of allosteric modulators targeting GPCRs
 - **Environmental toxicology**
 - **Computer vision applications** in biological image analysis

+## Research Approach

+I value the integration of computational analysis and experimental validation in biological research.
+My approach emphasizes using data-driven methods to guide hypothesis generation and experimental design, particularly in the context of aging and environmental health.

-## Scientific Philosophy
+## Looking Ahead

-### Quantitative Biology and Artificial Intelligence

-At the core of my academic approach is **quantitative biology**—the application of mathematical and computational frameworks to understand complex biological systems.
-I increasingly integrate **artificial intelligence** into my work, from predictive modeling in drug discovery to the use of computer vision for analyzing morphological changes in _C. elegans_.

-These tools not only accelerate the research process but also help reveal hidden patterns in biological data that would be difficult to detect through conventional methods.

-### Aiming for the Core Questions of Aging

-My long-term academic goal is to uncover the **fundamental mechanisms driving human aging** and to identify effective interventions for its delay.
-I believe that computational biology provides a powerful lens to guide experimental design and hypothesis generation, making it a cornerstone of my research methodology.

-## The Broader Vision

-Understanding the biology of aging and the impact of environmental toxins has far-reaching implications for **public health**, **therapeutics**, and **biological philosophy**.
-By uniting computational precision with experimental validation, I aim to make meaningful contributions to the field of aging research and, ultimately, to human health and longevity.
+I am currently seeking Ph.D. opportunities related to aging biology, computational biology, or translational medicine.
+I hope to contribute to a better understanding of the mechanisms underlying aging and to the development of effective interventions that promote long-term health.
 ---